holmescao/U-RNN/README.md

-# U-RNN High-resolution spatiotemporal nowcasting of urban flooding
+# (Journal of Hydrology 2025) U-RNN High-resolution spatiotemporal nowcasting of urban flooding

 New Architecture for Spatiotemporal Forecasting!